Skip to main content

 The tax election an LLC makes determines the taxes the LLC pays.
 The LLC can be a pass-through organization wherein each member is taxed individually.
 Or it can be taxed as a corporation.
 Depending on your tax structure, you may pay state income tax on your individual tax returns or pay state corporate income tax on the LLC’s profits.

-After registering your new LLC, you have to open an account a business tax account with the New Mexico Division of Taxation and Revenue.
+After registering your new LLC, you have to open a business tax account with the New Mexico Division of Taxation and Revenue.
 You can then apply for a New Mexico business tax identification number and register for sales and use taxes if necessary.
 Contact your county or city office to determine if your business needs a business license.

 7